 If you’re a bibliophile, then Powell’s Books is a dream come true!
 Covering an entire city block, this humongous shop has over 3,000 sections collecting everything from comic books to rare first editions.
 Not only are there comfy chairs and coffee bars that you’d expect from a modern bookstore, but Powell’s Books also hosts things like guided tours, writing workshops, and children’s storybook time.
 The people here move countless new, used, rare, and out-of-print books every year, and if you can’t find a specific title in the store, they offer even more through their website.
 If you need new reading material during your assignments, you don’t have to look any further.

 Oregon is a true treasure trove of unique and awe-inspiring places.
 There will always be a location you’ll enjoy adventuring, no matter the region.
-If you want to visit Beaver State, look at our nursing job board for your next travel nurse assignment there.
-Safe travels!
+If you want to visit Beaver State, look at our job board for available travel nurse jobs or reach out to or travel nurse agency for a helping hand.
+Safe travels to your next travel nurse locations!